shishyando/WK_IShowSeed/README.md

 # IShowSeed

 Seeded runs are now a thing!
 Set seed in any gamemode via UI and make your runs consistent.
+Preview perks for each route via BepInEx logs on seed save.
+Check out the changelogs for more details.

+## TODO
+* Better UI to show the predictions
+* Step-by-step perk prediction? like you choose which route you want, which perk you want, etc.
+* Seed searcher to find a seed with preset perks & artifacts
+* Seeded leaderboards

 ## UI